 - Add your keywords (using the OR separator) to the “Includes the words” field.
 Use quotation marks to consider multiple words as one keyword.

 You’ll have to separate the wheat from the chaff.
 Since quickly sourcing information from experts is an easy way to create content, many companies exploit it.
-On the same subject : Hello world!.
+This may interest you : 13 Free Ways to Promote Your Business.
 You should only respond to requests that come from authoritative sources or at least from those that are not overly reliant on HARO.

 The second condition is easy to spot.
 Just open a few articles from the source and see if they often contain references to many other people and companies.
 You’ll know which publications to avoid in your niche very soon from the feed itself.